BerWang/web/01 Lab 2 Dynamic Websites.md

 	2. We loop through the array and for each index we take the data, wrap it in html tags and append it to the variable.
 	3. Finally we append the closing list element.
 8. We print this to the terminal on line 37 to check the html is correct.
-9. Finally we pass this string to the `index.html` template and render it in the browser.
+9. Finally we pass this string to the `home.handlebars` template and render it in the browser.

 ### 2.1 Test Your Understanding